Using Your Insurance

 • Seek care immediately.

 • When able, call international insurance and tell them your location and care you have received.
 International insurance will connect with the hospital and attempt to establish a Guarantee of Payment (GoP) and ensure you are receiving quality care.
+A GoP allows the insurance company to pay the hospital or provider directly on your behalf.
+(See information below.)

 • When able, inform International Safety and Security; we can assist you in coordinating with international insurance and monitor your situation.